alexguo07/bioinfocube.github.io/index.md

   </tr>
 </table>

-## Skill list
-- Ps: Make all kinds of weird emoticons
-- Pr：Editing and making videos, since I used to be a Bilibili uploader.
-- Id: A two-hundred-page book of final review materials for the club has been typeset by using it.
-- Ai：A surf posters was made by it
-- html：This website is built by using html and markdown.
-- Python: Data cleaning, analysis, visualization，deep learning（Still learning）
-- R:Process the statistics of biological data and draw graph, I have taken the course "Statistics and R" on edx before
-- Linux:The Ubantu virtual machine has been installed on the computer and used it to process microbiome data during the summer.
-- Strange talent: maybe a lot...

-## Future outlook
-- Study more than a dozen courses in edx and coursera, complete two to three series of certificates, and make up all unsatisfied prerequisites for the Master of Data Science.
-- Keep learning mathematical modeling and data processing during winter vacation.
-Strive for a higher prize!
-- Kaggle practice hard, and strive for the silver medal next year
-- Write, revise, and improve the EI papers to be published next year
-- Hope to pass the final interview and successfully enter the iGEM team of XJTLU
-- Complete the tasks currently received in the project team, process the experimental data of the Tibet University School of Medicine, and study the fatigue speech recognition(Natural Language Processing)
-- Get more certificates, and learn more skills (regardless of whether it comes in handy)
-- Become more mature and confident
 ------
 ## Thanks for your time and consideration for reading，also thank for the WeChat Moments that I have sent over the past year, which made me discover that I have so many memories to recall.